 That gives me the freedom to choose a destination and whatever appears visually on the journey may or may not be captured.
 The added challenge of prioritising the flying and safety requirements, means that any good photographs are well earnt as the photographs are manually taken while flying.

-Over the years I have been lucky to see changing seasons from the air, construction and expansion of the City of Darwin and surrounds, amazing wildlife, humanity in action and the occasional mishap.
+Over the years I have been lucky to see changing seasons from the air, construction and expansion of the City of Darwin and its surrounds, amazing wildlife, humanity in action and the occasional mishap.
 My focus has been on the natural beauty and contrasts in scenery provided by this landscape.
-Not in the same incredible way Paul Arnold achieves with his photographs, but in a serendipitous chance combination of location and the opportunity to snap a picture at the right time.
+Not in the same way a photographer sitting in a plane directing a pilot might seek out image opportunities, but in a serendipitous chance combination of location and the opportunity to snap a picture at the right time where I am both the pilot, photographer and commissioner of the resulting art.

 Feel free to reach out if you are interested in some of the techniques and experiences I have gained.
 Your comments may lead to a blog article about flying, or about the process of getting images to the screen and beyond.